bartonlp/site-class/README.md

 1. dbMysqli.class.php : (rigorously tested) This is the latest PHP version of the MySql database engine.
 2. dbSqlite.class.php : sqlite3 (used for the examples)

-There are a couple of additional databases but they have not be rigouously tested.
+There are a couple of additional databases but they have not been rigouously tested.

 ## SiteClass Documentation